lbrobinho/Food-delivery-service/README.md

     6.After payment is made successfully, it should return payment ID, timestamp and then the order is considered as completed so the user can see the estimated delivery time.

 ## Services
     The application is built on micro-service design.
-The application consists of three modules.
+The application consists of four modules.

 * Restaurant
   * User can serch restaurant, and get menu.